khansartaj1975/Sorting/README.md

 # Sorting
-This a code of all sorting algorithms
+This a code of Bubble,Selection,,Insertion and Quick Sort sorting algorithms